MicrosoftDocs/Virtualization-Documentation/virtualization/hyperv_on_windows/quick_start/walkthrough_vmconnect.md

 2. In VMConnect, click on the green **Start** button ![](media/start.png).
 This is like hitting the power button on a physical computer.
 3. The VM will boot into setup and you can walk through the installation like you would on a physical computer.

+> **Note:** Unless you're running a volume licensed version of Windows 10, you do need a seperate license for Windows running inside a virtual machine.
+  The virtual machine's operating system is completely independent of the host operating system.

 ## Other stuff you can do in VMConnect